CloudHiro/cloudhiro-public/AZR/README.md

-# CloudHiro's Public Azure FinOps Solutions Library
+# CloudHiro's Public Azure FinOps Solutions Library (work in progress)

 Welcome to CloudHiro's Azure FinOps Solutions Library.
 This directory contains a comprehensive collection of solutions designed to help you manage and optimize your Azure financial operations.
 Each solution includes a brief description and a link for more detailed information about deployment, configuration, workflow, etc.